-- 33. (1) (a) The first meeting of the National House, after its constitution in terms of 25 sections 28 and 29, must take place at a time and place determined by the Secretary, subject to subsection (5). - (b) The President or a person designated by him or her must address the annual official opening of the National House. - (2) Ordinary meetings of the National House may, subject to subsection (5), take 30 place at a time and place determined by the Secretary in consultation with the Chairperson. - (3) Special meetings of the National House may, subject to subsection (5), be held at a time and place determined by the Executive Committee of the National House or, if authorised thereto by the Executive Committee, by the Chairperson of the National House: Provided that the Minister may at any time summon the National House to a special meeting for the purposes of attending to urgent business at a time and place determined by the Minister. - (4) The National House must meet at least once in every quarter during the sitting of Parliament. - (5) The administrative seat of the National House is located at the same place where the head office of the Department is located and meetings of the National House may take place either at the administrative seat or at the seat of Parliament. - (6) The quorum for meetings of the National House is fifty per cent plus one of the total membership of the National House. - (7) The decisions of the National House must be taken by consensus, or where a vote is taken, subject to subsection (6), two-thirds of the members present and voting in the meeting.
+- 33. (1) (a) The first meeting of the National House must take place within 90 days after its constitution in terms of sections 28 and 29, at a time and place determined by the Secretary, subject to subsection (5). - (b) The President or a person designated by him or her may address the annual official opening of the National House. - (2) Ordinary meetings of the National House may, subject to subsection (5), take place at a time and place determined by the Secretary in consultation with the Chairperson. - (3) Special meetings of the National House may, subject to subsection (5), be held at a time and place determined by the Executive Committee of the National House or, if authorised thereto by the Executive Committee, by the Chairperson of the National House: Provided that the Minister may at any time summon the National House to a special meeting for the purposes of attending to urgent business at a time and place determined by the Minister.

+- (4) The National House must meet at least once in every quarter. - (5) The administrative seat of the National House is located at the same place where the head office of the Department is located and meetings of the National House may take place either at the administrative seat or at the seat of Parliament. - (6) The quorum for meetings of the National House is fifty per cent plus one of the total membership of the National House excluding any vacancies. - (7) The decisions of the National House must be taken by consensus, or where a vote is taken, subject to subsection (6), by a majority of the members present and voting in the meeting. - (8) Meetings of the National House are, subject to section 46(1)(f), open to the public.